ansible/workshops/exercises/ansible_f5/2.0-disable-pool-member/README.md

   - Store the pool members as a fact

 HINT: <span style="background-color: #000000">
-An easy way to set fact variables within a Playbook dynamically is using the [set_fact module](https://docs.ansible.com/ansible/latest/modules/set_fact_module.html)</span>
+An easy way to set fact variables within a Playbook dynamically is using the <a href="https://docs.ansible.com/ansible/latest/modules/set_fact_module.html" style="color: #000000">set_fact module</a></span>

 ## Step 6